open-AIMS/ADRIA_matlab/examples/running_ADRIA/README.md

 `programmatic_scenarios` indicates how to do single or multiple runs with *specific parameter values*.

+'example_using_priority_sites` shows how to change the priority sites variable in ADRIA to prioritise key site/reef sources for a subset of reefs or sites.

+`example_runs_data_HPC` shows how to retrieve shell variables to run ADRIA over a range of parameters using a HPC.

 The end goal with these is to allow a relatively informed user to be able to cobble together a new script by taking snippets from one, some, or all of the above examples (with some reference to the user manual) to conduct